Xinglab/TEQUILA-seq/README.md

     + `fasta_name: 'some_file.fasta'`
   + You can also place these files in the [references](./references) folder and just set the `gtf_name` and `fasta_name` fields.
 (Use '' for `gtf_url` and `fasta_url`)
 * For each input sample, create a corresponding config entry as follows:
-  + For samples with raw ONT signal data (FAST5 format), please provide the Guppy config file and the directory of FAST5 files as follows:
+  + For samples with raw nanopore data (FAST5 format), please provide the Guppy config file and the directory of FAST5 files as follows:
     + `guppy_config: 'the_guppy.cfg'`
     + `fast5_dir: '/path/to/fast5/dir'`
   + For samples with sequencing reads data (FASTQ format), please provide the appropriate file path as follows:
     + `fastq: '/path/to/the.fastq'`
-  + Fpr samples with read-to-genome alignment data (SAM/BAM format), please provide **one** of the following fields as appropriate:
+  + Fpr samples with long-read alignment data (SAM/BAM format), please provide **one** of the following fields as appropriate:
     + `sam: '/path/to/the.sam'`
     + `bam: '/path/to/the.bam'`
 * Lastly, the following config values can be set to `true` or `false` as appropriate: